Rinchu93/cgal/Guidelines/Source_code_management/Developing-Features-with-Git.md

 ## Sharing your branches with the outside

-If Jenny wants to share a branch with a person who does not have access to `cgal-dev`, she has two solutions:
+If Jenny wants to share a branch with a person who does not have access to a private remote, she has two solutions:
 * The branch is not sensitive and can be made public: she can push it into her own `cgal` fork (`mine`).
 The procedure is the same as when she prepares a ["pull request"](Source-Code-Management-with-Git#pull-request).